-Are you looking to store your website forms data to the Firebase?
-If yes, then you are at the right place.
-In this article, I show you how to connect the Firebase realtime database with the form and store the data to the Firebase.
+Are you looking to store your website form data in the Firebase?
 The Firebase realtime database is a cloud-hosted NoSQL database.
+In this article, I show you how to connect the Firebase realtime database with the HTML form and store the data to the Firebase.
+We’ll also discuss how to retrieve data from the Firebase realtime database.

 In Firebase, data is stored as JSON and synchronized in real-time with all connected clients built using iOS, Android, and JavaScript SDKs.
 When we say real-time it means data exchanged between applications and the database in real-time(no delays).

 Firebase Configuration